 Shannon Lee, a San Diego-based tattoo artist, shared a table with Gold Stripe Tattoo.
 Together, they had photo booklets and live models present to solicit their work.

 The Suicide Girls had a display booth on the 1500 aisle.
 Many of them were dressed in cosplay (custom costumes) but also showed enough skin to expose their killer collections.
 “This arm has Gizmo (from the movie Gremlins), said Ria Mac Carthy, “and the other has The Nightmare Before Christmas characters.”
 Her other friends then took turns showing of their collections by group-posing in silly and animated positions.

-Jennifer and Ken, from Los Angeles, both had collections that were well suited for the show; they had many pop-culture icons inked on their skin and one piece was derived from the “Clockwork Orange” movie.
+Jennifer and Ken, from Los Angeles, both had collections that were well suited for the show.
+They had many pop-culture icons inked on their skin; one piece was influenced by the “Clockwork Orange” movie.

 “It’s worth the wait,” Megan said, “because we get to see some never before seen trailers and talk to the actors and actresses up on stage.”
-She was sitting on the sidewalk and showed off her World of Warcraft tattoo on her calf.
+Megan was sitting on the sidewalk where she showed us her World of Warcraft tattoo on her calf.

-By 5:00 p.m. on Sunday, the convention closed it doors to begin preparing for their 2018 campaign.
+By 5:00 p.m. on Sunday, the convention closed its doors to begin preparing for its 2018 campaign.